TomSoderling/dev-days-labs/HandsOnLab/README.md

 ### Open Website
 Xamarin.Forms itself has some nice APIs built right in for cross platform functionality, such as opening a URL in the default browser.

-Let's add another clicked handler, but this time for `ButtonWebsite`:
+30.)
+Let's add another clicked handler, but this time for the button named `ButtonWebsite`:

 ```csharp
 ButtonWebsite.Clicked += ButtonWebsite_Clicked;
 ```

+31.)
 Then, we can use the Device class to call the OpenUri method:

 ```csharp
 private void ButtonWebsite_Clicked(object sender, EventArgs e)